timescale/docs/timescaledb/tutorials/time-series-forecast.md

 find the orders of the ARIMA model.

-However with a larger dataset, you could take the approach of loading a subset of the data to calculate the model’s parameters in R and then train the model using MADlib.
+However with a larger dataset, you could take the approach of loading a subset of the data to calculate the model's parameters in R and then train the model using MADlib.
 You can use a combination of the options outlined in this tutorial to take advantage of the strengths and work around weaknesses of the different tools.

-Using the parameters ARIMA(2,1,3) found using R, we will use MADlib’s `arima_train` and `arima_forecast` functions.
+Using the parameters ARIMA(2,1,3) found using R, we will use MADlib's `arima_train` and `arima_forecast` functions.

 ```sql